Stellaris (video game): Sales

 Less than 24 hours after release, Paradox Interactive announced that Stellaris had sold over 200,000 units, breaking the revenue record for any of Paradox Interactive's previous titles during the same time period.
 It almost matched the sales record currently held by Cities: Skylines.
 It became Paradox Development Studio's fastest selling game.
 On 21 June 2016, the game had sold over 500,000 units.
 On 12 May 2020, the publisher announced a new record for total players online, with the game's sales exceeding 3 million units.

+Spin-offs

+In June 2023, a spin-off titled Stellaris: Nexus was announced.
+It is developed by Whatboy Games.
+During the early access period, the game dropped the Stellaris name and was retitled to Nexus 5X.
+The game is still set in the Stellaris universe.Star Trek: Infinite was released on October 12, 2023 by Paradox.
+It was described as extremely similar to Stellaris.